shumarkq/CMAQ/POST/AMET_eval/README.md

    Compiler options are intel, gcc, pgi
    If you don’t choose a version number, the default for the system you’re on will be used (e.g. on atmos: intel 17.0)

 * CMAQ_HOME should be set to the project directory used in the bldit_project.csh script in step 2.
-If you are not using a CMAQ5.2 reposiotry you can comment out the line for CMAQ_HOME in section 3 and modify the location of the executables and the spec_def files in sections 4 and 5.
+If you are not using a CMAQ5.2 repository you can comment out the line for CMAQ_HOME in section 3 and modify the location of the executables and the spec_def files in sections 4 and 5.
 * OBS_DATA_DIR should be set to the location of the observation data from the different routine networks of interest.
 These observation files need to be formatted to be compatible with the sitecmp and sitecmp_dailyo3 utilities.
 The pre-formatted files are already available on atmos under the directory /work/MOD3EVAL/aq_obs/routine, but can also be downloaded from the  [CMAS Center Data Clearinghouse](https://www.cmascenter.org/download/data.cfm) under the heading "2000-2015 North American Air Quality Observation Data".
 * AMETBASE should be set to the location of the AMETv1.3 code base.
 These files are already available on atmos under the directory /work/MOD3EVAL/amet.
 They can also be cloned directly from GitHub using the command  `gitclone -b 1.3 https://github.com/USEPA/AMET.git AMET13_repo`